 A reasonable Cash Flow calculation might look like this:

-Decide on an Investment Property to buy
+Decide on a Foreign Property Investment to buy

 Once you’ve decided what on your capital investment, we provide you with a curated list for the cash-flowing rental properties type you can buy with your budget.

 Noble Sky International has a team in place in Singapore and on the ground in the United States to research wholesalers and distressed owners; we help you look for great deals.

 As a business owner and investor, you need to pass the typical rookie mistake of viewing potential rental properties through a homeowner’s eyes.

 While the property might not meet your tastes or looks “ugly” to you, remember you are not buying a home to live in.

 You mustn’t miss the essentials and start comparing the property to what you like back home.

 • number of bedrooms

 • school districts

 • crime rating